linfri/Oriondrive2/README.md

 For this phase of the project, we need you to think of **a phrase** that makes sense, or doesn't, as long as it can be understood by the user.
 It should be no longer than 4-5 words, just like a captcha. **Record yourself saying the phrase out loud and clearly.** If you prefer, you can run the phrase through text-to-speech, but it would be better if it's your own voice.
 If you want, you can also record **a music track**, but it should not exceed 10-15 seconds.
 Once you are done, **send** the voice recording, track and phrase to linn.friberg@pm.me attached to the email.

+We'll be adding your track to the repository in three different versions: one with clear voice mixed with music, which should be recognizable by speech-to-text APIs; one with distorted voice mixed with music, which will not be recognized by these APIs; and something in-between; we'll experiment to determine the threshold of recognition.
+Initially, we'll be using OpenAI's Whisper for transcribing the files and evaluating the results for each track.
+Every time the model fails to recognize the speech will be a "win for humanity" and the creative community in particular, and we'll be looking into adding other evaluation options (like Google and/or Amazon APIs) to the project in the future.

 ## Frequently Asked Questions

 *I'm a bit skeptical about this project.
 Could it be possible for someone to develop a model that is able to generalize the submitted material and successfully break through the "unbeatable" captcha?*